Andrew van der Bijl: Ministry

-In July 1955, van der Bijl visited Communist Poland to attend the 5th World Festival of Youth and Students in Warsaw, where a Christian bookstore owner told him about a lack of Bibles in the Soviet Union.
+In July 1955, van der Bijl visited Communist Poland to attend the 5th World Festival of Youth and Students in Warsaw, where he met a Christian bookstore owner who told him about a lack of Bibles in the Soviet Union.
 He signed up on a government-controlled Communist tour to Czechoslovakia, the only legal way to be in the country, during which he left the tour to meet with local Christian groups.
 Later that year, van der Bijl founded Open Doors, a non-denominational mission supporting persecuted Christians.
 Open Doors was involved in smuggling Bibles and Christian literature, offering training for Christian leaders, and providing financial and other support for persecuted Christians.

 In 1957, van der Bijl travelled to the Soviet Union's capital, Moscow, in a Volkswagen Beetle, which later became the symbol of Open Doors.
 An older couple, the Whetstras, had given him their new car because they had prayed about it and believed that van der Bijl would need the car.
 A man who lived in Amersfoort, Karl de Graaf, claimed that God told him to teach van der Bijl to drive.
 Later, when van der Bijl was in a refugee camp in West Germany, Philip Whetstra called van der Bijl to come to the Whetstras' new house in Amsterdam.

 Although van der Bijl was violating the laws of all of the countries that he visited by bringing religious literature, he often placed the material in view when he was stopped at police checkpoints, as a gesture of his trust in what he believed to be God's protection.

 Van der Bijl visited China in the 1960s, after the Cultural Revolution had created a hostile policy towards Christianity and other religions, during the era of the so-called Bamboo Curtain.
 He went to Czechoslovakia when the suppression by Soviet troops of the Prague Spring had put an end to relative religious freedom there.
 He visited with Czech Christians and gave Bibles to the Russian occupying forces.
 During that decade, he also made his first visits to Cuba, which was relatively easy for him to visit because the country did not require visas from Dutch citizens, to bring Bibles after the Cuban Revolution.

 At that time, several Christian organizations, such as the American Bible Society and the Southern Baptist Convention's Foreign Mission Board, did not support the practice of Bible smuggling, calling it dangerous and ineffective, and noting that Bibles were "freely on sale" in many Iron Curtain countries.
 KGB informers ultimately infiltrated Open Doors, and the KGB tracked van der Bijl's activities.